michalsn/michalsn.dev/content/posts/managing-multiple-env-files-in-codeigniter-4.md

 date: 2025-06-02T14:08:21+01:00
 tags: ["env", "configuration", "codeigniter4"]
 draft: false
+summary: "Extend CodeIgniter 4 to support multiple .env files for multi-client applications using a custom Boot class that automatically loads client-specific configurations based on domain detection."
 ---

 When building applications that serve multiple clients or domains from a single codebase, developers often face the challenge of managing different configurations for each client.
 This becomes particularly complex when each client requires separate database credentials, API keys, or other environment-specific settings.